tldr-pages/tldr/pages/common/multitail.md

 > Extension of tail.

-- Tail all files matching a pattern in a single stream
+- Tail all files matching a pattern in a single stream:

 `multitail -Q 1 '{{pattern}}'`

-- Tail all files in a directory in a single stream
+- Tail all files in a directory in a single stream:

 `multitail -Q 1 '{{directory}}/*'`